Eurasian Brown Bear Facts

 Eurasian Brown Bear Physical Description

-The wondrous Eurasian Brown Bear immediately draws the attention of anyone who encounters it in the wild.
+The wondrous Eurasian Brown Bear immediately draws the attention of anyone fortunate enough to encounter it in the wild.
 Certainly, it’s a beautiful mammal, of course.
-Yet it principally garners attention due to the sheer size that the species is capable of reaching in some cases.
+Yet it principally garners attention due to the sheer size that the species remains capable of reaching in some cases.

-It additionally follows a pattern that’s well established by its many kin around the world.
+It additionally follows a pattern that’s well established by its many kindred found around the world.
 That’s in the fact that it displays a certain degree of the physiological characteristic of sexual dimorphism.
-In its specific case, this trait manifests itself mainly in physical measurements.
+In its specific case, this natural trait manifests itself mainly in physical measurements.

-More exactly, males typically attain a larger size than their female counterparts.
+More exactly, males of the species typically attain a larger size than their female counterparts.
 This extends to both weight and length of body.
 The males sometimes reach a total length equaling up to 8.2 ft (2.5 m).
-Females, however, usually reach somewhat shorter lengths than this.
+Female specimens, however, usually reach somewhat shorter lengths than this.

-Both genders of the Eurasian Brown Bear displays the same general pattern of coloring.
-That consists of brown fur that covers the entire body, save for the soles of the feet.
+Both genders of the stunning Eurasian Brown Bear display the same general pattern of coloring.
+That consists of brown fur that covers the entirety of the body, save for the soles of the feet.
 The shades of this coat vary between specimens, ranging from yellow-brown to almost black.

-The head also develops as highly rounded in shape.
+The relatively largely head also develops as highly rounded in shape.
 The ears develop as comparatively small, and rounded as well.
-Its powerful jaw holds 42 sharp, predatory teeth.
+Its powerful jaw holds 42 extremely sharp, predatory teeth.
 The mighty animal also possesses strong, sharp claws that reach up to 3.9 in (10 cm) in length.

 - Kingdom: Animalia